WA-WilliamKrieg/WA-WilliamKrieg/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

-- 🔭 I’m currently working in <a href="http://web-atrio.com/" target="blank">Web-atrio</a>
+- 🔭 I’m CTO currently working in <a href="http://web-atrio.com/" target="blank">Web-atrio</a>

-- 🌱 I’m currently Working on Angular & React apps for PWA applications
+- 🌱 I’m currently Working on Angular & Supabase

 - 🤝 I’m available for discuss.

-- 🌱 I’m currently learning Supabase for stop to make api
+- 🌱 I’m fan of Supabase !
+If you want make a project with this contact me

 - 💬 Ask me about **Angular, HTML, CSS, javascript, AWS infrastructure and other technologies**